 Shelves can be adjusted to match the way you use your refrigerator.
+If your model has glass shelves, be careful.
+They are heavy.

 To remove shelves:

 - 1. Tilt up at front.

 - 2. Lift up at back.

 - 3. Pull shelf straight out.